Nillihc/VerticaVagrant/README.md

 # How?

+## Prerequisites

+   1. Vagrant must be installed.
+This was last tested with Vagrant 1.8.4.

+   2. The VagrantFile uses the VirtualBox provider to add a disk.
+This means as it stands it only works with VirtualBox.

+## Steps

    1. Clone this repository.

    2. Download the Vertica RPMs from the website (registration required).
 Put it in the same directory as Vagrantfile.

    3. `cp config.sh.sample config.sh`

    4. Edit config.sh to set the name of your Vertica RPM.

    5. `vagrant up`

    6. `vagrant ssh`

 # Then what?